lncd/ckanext-citation/README.rst

-Social Extension
+Citation Extension
 ================

-The Social extension allows site visitors to share pages on social networking sites.
+The Citation extension displays a citation at the bottom of the page of a dataset.

 NOTE: This extension requires ckan version 1.7 or higher.